 The goal of the School is to understand the significance of ideas in modern movement for our contemporary society and the environment.
 You will discover new ideas and methodologies through participation in our School.
 With this unique experience, participants will take home valuable tools and approaches to help develop new ideas for your future career.

 Tokyo is a large, modern and futuristic city.
 It is also very historic.
 After the middle of 20th Century, some architects and critics predicted that “modern architecture is likely to lose the regional or historical character.”
 “Daikan-yama Hillside Terrace”, in the mega-city Tokyo, has successfully connected to the historical and regional context through the vocabulary of modern architecture.
 Today, we must answer to the challenging question of how we can preserve and develop our environment while the architects continue to evolve the modernist theory.
-We believe that this Workshop, in the context of Daikan-yama Hillside Terrace, will inspire us all.
+We believe that this School, in the context of Daikan-yama Hillside Terrace, will inspire us all.

 Fumihiko Maki, one of the world’s leading contemporary architects and the Pritzker Award winner, was responsible for the design of Daikan-yama Hillside Terrace, built in phases between 1969 and 1992.
 In the project, Maki considered the surrounding environment as the context of history and geographical region.